shreeyasharma1804/notes/kubernetes/OtherObjects.md

       key: password
 ```

+- Inside the pod, the secret is available as an environment variable
-If the secret is updated, a pod restart is required
+- If the secret is updated, a pod restart is required

-- Mount as a file: Inside the pod, the secret is available as files /etc/secrets/username and /etc/secrets/password
+#### Mount as a file
 ```yml
 volumes:
 - name: secret-volume